Plotting in R#

 • Export the image as a pdf

 3. Create a composite plot with the following panels using “iris”.
-Make the plots colourful and variable, that all points are visible in plotting window, axes have labels and measurement units.
+Make the plots colourful and variable.
+Ensure that all points are visible in the plotting window and that axes have labels and measurement units.
 Export the plot as a high resolution (200) jpeg.
 Make sure the points and text are readable, and all info is visible.
 You may need to adjust margins

 • Box plot of “Petal.Length” by species coloured by species

-• Histogram of “Petal.Length” with 6 breaks, each one coloured differently, with a line added for the mean (hint: mean), coloured and labelled “Mean = X” where “X” is the mean value.
+• Histogram of “Petal.Length” with 6 breaks, each one coloured differently, with a line added for the mean, coloured and labelled “Mean = X” where “X” is the mean value.
 Make this panel take more space

 • “Petal.Length” against “Petal.Width” for just “virginica” species, with a line of best fit (hint: subsetting)